 How to fix Chronic Neck Pain : Postural Causes and A Unique Fix

-How Slouched Posture Causes Neck, Shoulder and Upper Back Pain because of, 1 – Forward Head and 2 – Destabilized Shoulder Blades.
-The Beneficial Effects of Improved Posture.
+How Slouched Posture Causes Neck, Shoulder and Upper Back Pain because of Forward Head and Destabilized Shoulder Blades.
+The Benefits of Improved Posture.— Forward Head

 1. Forward Head: When posture is slouched, the chest "caves in," the shoulders round forward, the upper back hunches over (increased kyphotic curve) and the shoulder blades (scapulas) rotate/tilt down to the front.
 The increased kyphotic curve causes the neck to crane out, causing the bowling-ball-sized head to be held forward of the center of gravity.
 For each inch forward, the force needed to support the head's weight increases by ten pounds per inch.
 At 3 inches forward, the average 10 pound head feels like 30 pounds (Cailliet).
 It's the back neck extensors that must bear the increased weight by contracting more forcefully to keep the out–of–balance head from falling further forward, while the front neck flexors, especially the deep neck flexors, which are supposed to help in balancing the head by pulling it forward aren't needed much at all.
 Over time, habitual Forward Head causes the back neck extensors to weaken and atrophy from chronic tightness and spasm, which squeezes out oxygen and nutrient–rich blood, thus starving the muscle.
 At the same time neck flexors weaken and atrophy because they are hardly used at all (disuse atrophy).
 (Jull) And of course all this spasm and tightness causes pain, especially at the back of the neck.

-Improved Posture requires realignment of the entire body.
-But simply taking a deep breath and expanding the chest goes a long way to reducing thoracic kephosis, straightening the mid back, and helping one to feel what it is like to have improved posture.
-However, maintaining improved posture is difficult if postural muscles have become unbalanced from habitual poor posture; some muscles will have become too weak to support the improved posture, and opposing ones too short and strong.
+Benefits of Improved Posture–#1 requires realignment of the entire body.
+But simply taking a deep breath and expanding the chest goes a long way to reducing thoracic kephosis, straightening the mid-back, and helping one to feel what improved posture is like.
+However, maintaining improved posture is difficult because important muscles that support improved posture have become too weak, and muscles that work against improved posture have become too strong and short.
 For exercises that helped me, see Fix the Posture.

-Once posture is improved and the head is held more in line with the center of gravity, the back neck muscles (Neck Extensors) and front neck muscles (Neck Flexors) are able to work together to keep the head steady and eyes level.
+Once posture is improved and the head is held more in line with its base of support, the back neck muscles (Neck Extensors) and front neck muscles (Neck Flexors) are able to work together to keep the head steady, balanced and eyes level with the least amount of effort.
 A byproduct of improving Forward Head is the re-balancing and strengthening of neck muscles.
 Flexors that weakened and atrophied from disuse (My neck flexors were so weak I couldn't lift my head from the pillow.) now do more of the work of keeping the head upright; extensors that were spasmed and atrophied from overwork are less stressed.
 Direct neck exercises are not needed to regain neck strength.
 (Surprising to me, I recovered the ability to lift my head from the pillow without additional neck exercises.)
 However, when spasm and inflammation have subsided, neck exercises can be done for extra strengthening.
 See Professor Jull's Whiplash Injury Recovery: A Self-Management Guide—a free download!
 Also the following YouTube video: Deep Neck Flexor Training.
 (Jull's key instruction for the neck flexor exercise is that a patient lying on the back, can feel the back of his/her head slide up the bed as they nod or tuck their chin, which stops substitution movement of more superficial neck muscles in place of the deep neck flexors, which are the important muscles in need of strengthening.)

-In Improved Posture, the back neck extensors are more relaxed.
+Benefits of Improved Posture–#2, the back neck extensors are more relaxed.
 The shoulder blades are held closer to the spine.
-The shoulders come back to a more normal position allowing the chest to expand, and the pectorals (underlying the breast area) and intercostal (between the ribs) muscles to stretch to normal le
+The shoulders come back to a more normal position, which allows the chest to expand, and stretches the pectoral muscles underlying the breast area and the intercostal muscles between the ribs, so that they return to a normal length.

 The muscles that anchor the shoulder blades to the spine, the rhomboids, and middle and lower trapezius are normal length and strength.